Code-Institute-Submissions/stream-one-interactive-front-end/README.md

 ## Demo

-A demo of the site is available [here] (https://darchard1984.github.io/stream-one-interactive-front-end/index.html)
+A demo of the site is available at https://darchard1984.github.io/stream-one-interactive-front-end/index.html

 ## Getting Started/Deployment